CharlesCage/burstrender/README.md

 ### Install RawTherapee

 Need to install 5.9 or later.
 This is in Debian 12 ("Bookworm").
-Check with apt list rawtherapee
+Check with `apt list rawtherapee`.

 1. Check to see if RawTherapee is already installed by issuing the `rawtherapee-cli` command.
 If RawTherapee responds, you're good to go.